 How to acquire this role: Generally Editors gain this position, since they are most familiar with what the Editor staff are expected to do.
 Should an opening appear they may be contacted directly, or an opening may allow an open request for volunteers.
-In this case one would be chosen from the list of volunteers, with final say from the existing Editing Department Chair.
+In this case one would be chosen from the list of volunteers, with final say from the existing Editorial Department Chair.

 Editorial Department Staff